zoton2/nodecg-cli/README.md

 config file at `nodecg/cfg/:bundleName.json` with defaults based on that schema.

 ## Special Thanks
 This CLI program is based on [Tim Santeford's commander.js starter](https://github.com/tsantef/commander-starter).
+Portions of code are adapted from zeit's [`now-cli`](https://github.com/zeit/now-cli).